yggilabs/store-demo/_products/zngWlWUBFHU07IIoh17q.md

       - L
 ---

-This is a very basi t-shirt.
+This is a very basic t-shirt.
 It's made with good fabric and comes in many colors.